-Current Performance: St. Louis County's average bridge sufficiency rating is 90.6, up from 89.8 in 2018 and 89.4 in 2017.
+Current Performance: St. Louis County's average bridge sufficiency rating is 90.7, slightly up from 90.6 in 2019.

 There are several factors to consider when it comes to using the Sufficiency Rating (SR) and setting an annual goal as Sufficiency Rating is a risk-based number (not a condition-based number) and has many factors.
 It may take some serious thought to determine the best metric to measure our success.